acceber1473/ThingWorxAnalytics/Ball Launcher/Overview.md

 Now select connect in the upper right hand corner of your google colab page, select connect to local runtime, and paste the link you just copied into the field and press connect.
 If it was succesful, it will have a green check mark and say Connected (Local).
 Success!!
 <img align="center" src="https://user-images.githubusercontent.com/49819466/129223450-c16cff9e-4d8f-47ba-8542-f8e6ea00943a.png" width='639'>

+### Creating a ThingWorx Thing
+Click here for a video overview on the Ball Launcher Thing created in the ThingWorx Composer.

 ## Training
 Through my exploration of ThingWorx Analytics, I found two methods of training: using the Analytics Builder UI, and by calling various Analytics Server services.
 ### Analytics Builder and PMML Models